shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.5: Minimum Spanning Tree and Disjoint Set/Number of Islands II.md

 - first if left is checked, count reduces by 1, and now we have 1 big connected island
 - now when down is checked, ultimate parent of both 1,1 and 2,1 come out to be same - union returns false and no changes are made
 - another edge case in lintcode - same island can be present multiple times in the queries
-- so, if queries are just `[[2,2],[2,2][]`, our logic would give 1,2, when actual answer should be 1,1. so, if a node is already visited, just add current number of archipelagos to result and continue
+- so, if queries are just `[[2,2],[2,2]]`, our logic would give 1,2, when actual answer should be 1,1. so, if a node is already visited, just add current number of archipelagos to result and continue
+- dsu with put functionality - this is a variation of the typical dsu problem that i have seen, that can be solved in this way

 ```java
 import java.util.*;